WeMakecc/gitbook-template/en/test-page.md

 (you need characters in between two sequential blockquotes)

 > **danger no-icon**
-> This is an info blockquote without icon
+> This is a danger blockquote without icon

 (you need characters in between two sequential blockquotes)